 Be ready –

-The first century church fully expected Jesus to return in their lifetime,
+The First Century Church fully expected Jesus to return in their lifetime;

-possibility they wouldn’t see His return.
+elapsed.
 It doesn’t matter if He comes in

-Christ, which is what the Jews expected even centuries before Jesus came in
+Christ, which they expected even centuries before Jesus came.
+Peter is saying to place our

 second coming: “Stay on the alert.”
 He also told the parable of the Ten